 Central Florida Termite Control Services

 Wood-destroying organisms, such as termites, are a very serious problem throughout Florida.
 They attack and damage any building material that contains cellulose, such as wood used in house and building construction, drywall covered with paper, or siding materials containing cellulose.
 The termites commonly encountered in Florida include subterranean termites and dry-wood termites.
 One of the most prevalent and dangerous wood destroying organisms is the subterranean termite, which can cause significant wood damage to a house and other structures.
-The termite’s activity generally goes unnoticed until extensive damage becomes visible, and the economic impact is substantial.
+The termite’s activity generally goes unnoticed until the extensive damage becomes visible, and the economic impact is substantial.
 The professional exterminators at Pest Detector offer termite control throughout Central Florida in Apopka, Clermont, Montverde, Ocoee, Davenport, Groveland, Poinciana, Haines City, St. Cloud, Kissimmee, Windermere, Mascotte, Winter Garden, Minneola and the surrounding areas.

 What can a homeowner do to protect against Florida termites?

 Houses and other wood structures can be protected from termites only if they are constructed and maintained properly, and a protective treatment is applied correctly.
 If you are having a house built, make sure that termite protection is considered in the design and construction of the house.
-Also make sure that your general contractor has a qualified pest control company provide termite protection treatment during appropriate stages of construction.
-Proper termite protection treatment during construction typically requires at least two separate applications, and may require several more.
+Also, make sure that your general contractor has a qualified pest control company provide termite protection treatment during appropriate stages of construction.
+Proper termite protection treatment during construction typically requires at least two separate applications and may require several more.
 Ask your builder how your house is being protected from termites.
 If your house is already built, there are still many things you can do to enhance your termite protection:

 - Make sure that wood mulch used for landscaping is not in contact with siding.